« Previous Page

 Other Works Consulted

 Food and Drug Administration (FDA) (2013).
-FDA approves Plan B One-Step emergency contraceptive without a prescription for women 15 years of age and older.
-FDA News Release, April 30, 2013.
-Available online: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm350230.htm.
+FDA approves Plan B One-Step emergency contraceptive for use without a prescription for all women of child-bearing potential.
+FDA News Release, June 20, 2013.
+Available online: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm358082.htm.

 Sarah Marshall, MD - Family Medicine